hadar-hai/GuideRobotOfflineRL/README.md

 - **Limited Perception**: The visually impaired individual can only perceive a directional signal aligned with the leash's direction, limiting their understanding of the environment.
 - **Human-like Behavior**: The visually impaired individual may act irrationally at times, influencing the situation unpredictably.
-- **Dynamic Leash Interaction**: If the leash reaches its maximum length and the individual moves in the opposite direction, they can pull the agent, presenting unique challenges for navigation.

 ## Data Collection